 Dopamine, serotonin, anti-oxidants, and magnesium.
 These are the nutritional contents of chocolate that are behind your cravings.

 - Dopamine, the feel-good neurotransmitter: Though chocolate is known for its ability to increase levels of the calming neurotransmitter serotonin, it also contains small amounts of a compound called phenylethylamine, which acts like an amphetamine, stimulating your brain cells to release dopamine.
 (SFGate)

 - Serotonin is a neurotransmitter that can improve mood, enhance sleep and reduce the sensation of pain.
 (LiveStrong)

-- Anti-oxidants: raw, unprocessed cocoa beans are among the highest scoring foods tested.
+- Anti-oxidants: raw, unprocessed cocoa beans, one of the highest scoring foods tested.
 (Health Line)

 - Magnesium: 58% of the daily recommended allowance of this difficult to source trace mineral in the diet.
 (Health Line)

 Source it well and know that you are truly caring for your loved ones when giving chocolate this Valentine’s Day!

 This is an affiliate link.
 I receive a small portion of the sale at no extra cost to you.